Who Is Joy Boy in One Piece? Explained

 Spoken of in hushed whispers for years now, Joy Boy is both a legend and a Boogey Man of the One Piece universe.
-Some see him as an ancient hero, while the World Government fears him as one of the few people to ever threaten the World Government.
+Some see him as an ancient hero, while the World Government fears him as one of the few people to ever threaten their power.
 If you’ve reached a certain point in the manga or anime though, you’ve likely started to wonder: Who is Joy Boy in One Piece, and what is his true purpose?

 We’ve created this guide to try and provide you with an answer, but do be warned: There are spoilers for the later arcs of the series ahead.
 Proceed at your own discretion, and consider catching up to at least chapter 1060 of the manga if you haven’t already.